PROFESSOR & HEAD, UBC DEPARTMENT OF ORTHOPAEDICS

 Vancouver – BC Children’s Hospital

-Dr. Kishore Mulpuri is an Associate Professor in the Department of Orthopaedics at the University of British Columbia, as well as a Pediatric Orthopaedic Surgeon at BC Children’s Hospital.
-He completed his medical and orthopaedic training at Kasturba Medical College in Manipal, India, then pursued orthopaedic fellowships at the Women’s and Children’s Hospital in Adelaide, Australia, as well as the Melbourne Orthopedic Group and Royal Children’s Hospital in Melbourne, Australia.
+Dr. Kishore Mulpuri is the Head of the Department of Orthopaedics at the University of British Columbia, as well as a Pediatric Orthopaedic Surgeon at BC Children’s Hospital.
+He completed his medical and orthopaedic training at Kasturba Medical College in Manipal, India, prior to pursuing orthopaedic fellowships at the Women’s and Children’s Hospital in Adelaide, Australia, the Melbourne Orthopedic Group, and Royal Children’s Hospital in Melbourne, Australia.
 Dr. Mulpuri also completed a clinical research fellowship in orthopaedics at BC Children’s Hospital.

 Dr. Mulpuri’s clinical practice and research interests focus on the pediatric hip and cerebral palsy.
 He regularly treats patients with a wide range of conditions, including developmental dysplasia of the hip (DDH), cerebral palsy (CP), Legg-Calvé-Perthes (Perthes) disease, osteogenesis imperfecta (OI), slipped capital femoral epiphysis (SCFE), and trauma.